mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 ## CRYPTO

 - can't collectively calc tax from crypto and other investments
 - separate place on declaration to testify crypto cost and profit
 - crypto exchange for another crypto is not subject to tax, only sell for real money

+## Changes introduced to support tax year

+- 2023:
+  - added support for `AUTOCONVERSION` linked to `TRADE` by "Parent UUID" - "UUID" fields
+  - fixed `US TAX` support - was missing from TaxBuilder